 Labor costs can be more than 60 percent of the cost of redesigning a garden.
 Therefore, spend time considering what you can do yourself.

 However, you should know your boundaries.
 Paving masonry, brickwork, extensive garden lighting, and features such as dry stone walls will require specialists.
-Choose your local dealers to keep costs to a minimum.
+To remove a tree, for example, you will need an experienced tree surgeon.
+Tree removal is very labour intensive, so choose a local specialist to keep costs to a minimum.

 16. Consider Outdoor Lighting When Landscaping Your Garden